Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Introduction

-\textbf{\textbf{RQ2:} {\RQTwo}} To determine the feature dimensions that significantly impact the KUCLS's performance, we utilize SHAP (SHapley Additive exPlanation).
+\textbf{\textbf{RQ2:} {\RQTwo}} To determine the most important features of KUM, we utilize SHAP (SHapley Additive exPlanation).
 SHAP is a robust, flexible, and widely used method for model interpretation~\citep{molnar2020interpretable,Gopi22}.
-We first compute the absolute SHAP values for each KU-based feature across all records in the dataset.
-Next, for each feature, we sum the SHAP values of all records in the dataset.
-This process is repeated for 100 bootstrapped datasets per release, resulting in a distribution of SHAP value for each feature.
-We then apply the Scott-Knott ESD (SK-ESD) technique~\citep{ghotra_feature_importance_ICSME, mittas_ranking_feature_TSE, kla_model_validation} to rank features based on these distributions and obtain a feature ranking for each release.
-We take the ranking of a feature for all releases and produce a feature rank distribution for the feature.
-To summarize the results across all releases, we apply the Scott-Knott ESD technique again on the feature rank distributions, similarly to~\citet{ghotra_feature_importance_ICSME}.
+Next, we apply the SK-ESD technique on the distribution of SHAP values to rank features.
 Our results indicate that:

-\textit{Method Encapsulation, Inheritance, and Exception are identified as the top three most influential KU-based features of the KUCLS for predicting post-release defects consistently across all studied releases.}
+\textit{Method \& Encapsulation, Inheritance, and Exception are identified as the top three most important KU features of KUM for predicting post-release defects.}

-\textbf{\textbf{RQ3:} {\RQThree}} To understand detailed insights into the factors influencing predictions for individual code segments, we perform an instance specific interpretation (a.k.a., local interpretations) using SHAP.
-We manually investigate a few buggy files, their corresponding issues in an ad-hoc manner and the SHAP values of the features of KUCLS and CC.
+\textbf{\textbf{RQ3:} {\RQFour}} Based on the encouraging results from RQ1, we join all the features of KUM and TM to build a combined model, which we call KUM+TM.
+We compare the performance of KUM+TM with that of KUM and TM using the same approach from RQ1.
+To investigate the importance of feature dimensions in KUM+TM, we employ the same SHAP approach from RQ2.
 Our results indicate that:

-\textit{KU-based features offer insights into the characteristics of defect-prone files.
-Such insights are complementary to those offered by traditional code metrics.}

-\textbf{\textbf{RQ4:} {\RQFour}} We combine the KU-baed features of the KUCLS and the features of the CC to determine whether we can obtain a higher-performing model.
-More specifically, we use all KU-based features of the KUCLS and all traditional code metrics features of the CC to build a combined model, which we call KUCLS+CC.
-We then apply the SK-ESD to compare the performance of KUCLS+CC with that of KUCLS and CC.
-To investigate the feature dimension of KUCLS+CC that most significantly influence predictions, we employ the same SHAP method from RQ2.
-Our results indicate that:

-\textit{KUCLS+CC achieves a median AUC of 0.87 and outperforms both the KUCLS and CC across all the studied releases.
-The normalized AUC improvement of the KUCLS+CC over the CC ranges from 4.9\% to 33.3\% and the improvement over the KUCLS ranges from 5.6\% to 59.9\% across the studied releases.
-Although DDEV (a code metric feature) emerges as the most influential feature overall, Inheritance and Method Encapsulation KU-based features are the third ranked features indicating significant contribution of KU-based feature in predicting post-release defects.}
+\textit{KUM+TM achieves a median AUC of 0.89 and outperforms both KUM and TM across all of the studied releases.
+The normalized AUC improvement of KUM+TM over TM ranges from 11.1\% to 44.4\% (median 22.5\%) and the improvement over KUM ranges from 10.5\% to 72.2\% (median 31.5\%) across the studied releases.
+The most important feature is the number of active developers (ADEV, a process feature).
+The top ranked KU feature is \textit{Method \& Encapsulation} at rank 4. \textit{Inheritance} and \textit{Exception Handling} KU features are also among the top ten most important features.}